Welcome to QM Alternative Dispute Resolution Society!

 - Bryan Cave Leighton Paisner x Queen Mary Annual Commercial Negotiations Competition 2021/22, co-organised with the European Law Students' Association

-The Competitions is an invaluable opportunity to improve your negotiation skills and commercial awareness which are becoming increasingly important in an ever-growing commercial world, as well as a unique chance to get to know the aforementioned firms and gain an insight into their cultures, departments, initiatives and career opportunities.
+The Competition is an invaluable opportunity to improve your negotiation skills and commercial awareness which are becoming increasingly important in an ever-growing commercial world, as well as a unique chance to get to know the aforementioned firms and gain an insight into their cultures, departments, initiatives and career opportunities.

 Do you want to learn how to negotiate?
 Fill in the registration form at: https://forms.gle/zaJ82zntiEUEBNgAA, open until the 7th of October (no previous negotiation experience required, open to law and non-law students).